SSO Integration

 Complete Integration Example

-Here’s a complete example of integrating the widget with SSO:
+Here’s a complete example of integrating the widget with SSO by passing ssoToken when initializing:

 <!DOCTYPE html>